-- 101 Elite Men: To create and maintain high standards in the life of a man. - · African American Alliance: To promote cultural awareness to all students - American Red Cross Campus Club: To provide Red Cross services to the local community and students on the campus of Troy University, with club members delivering these services acting in accordance with the American Red Cross Code of Conduct.
+- 101 Elite Men: To create and maintain high standards in the life of a man. - African American Alliance: To promote cultural awareness to all students - American Red Cross Campus Club: To provide Red Cross services to the local community and students on the campus of Troy University, with club members delivering these services acting in accordance with the American Red Cross Code of Conduct. - Chinese Student Scholars Association: To provide academic, professional and social support to its members. - Circle K: A leadership and service organization dedicated to the realization of mankind's potential.

-- Chinese Student Scholars Association: To provide academic, professional and social support to its members. - Circle K: A leadership and service organization dedicated to the realization of mankind's potential. - Colleges Against Cancer: Dedicated to the elimination of cancer by initiating program of the American Cancer Society. - Gamecocks: To promote the involvement of students to participate in intramural sports. - Greeks Advocating Mature Management of Alcohol (GAMMA): Promotes the highest standards of risk management and responsible habits and attitudes toward the use of beverage alcohol through peer education. - Habitat for Humanity: To assist in building Habitat homes in Pike County. - Indian Student Association: To celebrate Indian culture, to help new Indian students, and to bring cultural awareness to all Troy students. - International Student Cultural Organization (ISCO): For both international and American students seeking to promote brotherhood and cultural understanding among different people and to assist foreign students in adjusting to university life. - Intramural Sports Officials Organization: For students interested in officiating intramural sports. - Japanese Volunteer Association: To encourage Japanese students to get Involved In the local community. - Korean Student Association: To give an opportunity to participate in Korean events or holidays and encourage fellowship. - Lacouture Fashion Club: To allow students to express confidence in personal appearance and creativity - Residence Hall Association: Plan activities for students living in the residence halls. - Rotaract: To enhance the knowledge and skills that will assist in personal development through community service. - Rugby Football Club: A club team. - Saudi Student Association: To give Saudi students the opportunity to celebrate and participate in Saudi cultural, social and religious events. - Student Alumni Association: To provide service to the Troy University Alumni Association. - Trojan Air Club: To recruit, fundraise, and promote teamwork and cohesiveness amongst cadets, students, and community members. - Trojan All-Star Football Hostesses: Assist in recruiting possible football prospects and to represent the Troy University football program. - Trojan Ambassadors: The Trojan Ambassadors, whose activates are coordinated by the Admissions office, are the official student hosts/hostesses for numerous campus activities, including Chancellor's receptions, athletic events, graduation exercises, Senior Preview Day, and alumni receptions. - Troy African Student Association: To provide a forum for African students and their friends. - Troy Bass Fishing Association: To promote bass fishing. - Troy Club Soccer: To give students a chance to participate in club soccer. - Troy Collegiate 4H: To serve the 4H program. - Troy Gay Straight Alliance: To promote mutually supportive relationships to promote diversity.
+- Colleges Against Cancer: Dedicated to the elimination of cancer by initiating program of the American Cancer Society. - Gamecocks: To promote the involvement of students to participate in intramural sports. - Greeks Advocating Mature Management of Alcohol (GAMMA): Promotes the highest standards of risk management and responsible habits and attitudes toward the use of beverage alcohol through peer education. - Habitat for Humanity: To assist in building Habitat homes in Pike County. - Indian Student Association: To celebrate Indian culture, to help new Indian students, and to bring cultural awareness to all Troy students. - International Student Cultural Organization (ISCO): For both international and American students seeking to promote brotherhood and cultural understanding among different people and to assist foreign students in adjusting to university life. - Intramural Sports Officials Organization: For students interested in officiating intramural sports. - Japanese Volunteer Association: To encourage Japanese students to get Involved In the local community. - Korean Student Association: To give an opportunity to participate in Korean events or holidays and encourage fellowship. - Lacouture Fashion Club: To allow students to express confidence in personal appearance and creativity - Residence Hall Association: Plan activities for students living in the residence halls. - Rotaract: To enhance the knowledge and skills that will assist in personal development through community service. - Rugby Football Club: A club team. - Saudi Student Association: To give Saudi students the opportunity to celebrate and participate in Saudi cultural, social and religious events. - Student Alumni Association: To provide service to the Troy University Alumni Association. - Trojan Air Club: To recruit, fundraise, and promote teamwork and cohesiveness amongst cadets, students, and community members. - Trojan All-Star Football Hostesses: Assist in recruiting possible football prospects and to represent the Troy University football program. - Trojan Ambassadors: The Trojan Ambassadors, whose activates are coordinated by the Admissions office, are the official student hosts/hostesses for numerous campus activities, including Chancellor's receptions, athletic events, graduation exercises, Senior Preview Day, and alumni receptions. - Trojan Swing Club: To provide an environment for students to learn how to swing dance, to build relationships among the student body, to encourage students to enjoy themselves and their college experience and to host a "Swing Dance Show Down" once a semester - Troy African Student Association: To provide a forum for African students and their friends. - Troy Bass Fishing Association: To promote bass fishing. - Troy Club Soccer: To give students a chance to participate in club soccer. - Troy Collegiate 4H: To serve the 4H program. - Troy University Model United Nations: Educate students about the United Nations and other world organizations.

-- Troy Secular Association: For open minded students to promote tolerance and a civil exchange of ideas. - Troy University Animal Advocates: To promote the welfare of animals in the Pike County area. - Troy Trojan Lions Club: A service organization that works on problems such as blindness, drug abuse prevention and diabetes awareness. - Troy University Anthropological Club: To promote an interest in anthropology. - Troy University Association of Certified Fraud Examiners: To promote anti-fraud knowledge. - Troy University Women's Initiative: To promote awareness of women's issues. - Vietnamese Student Association: To promote and preserve Vietnamese language, culture, and heritage. - University Activities Council: To provide campus activities.
+- Troy University Animal Advocates: To promote the welfare of animals in the Pike County area. - Troy Trojan Lions Club: A service organization that works on problems such as blindness, drug abuse prevention and diabetes awareness. - Troy University Anthropological Club: To promote an interest in anthropology. - Troy University Association of Certified Fraud Examiners: To promote anti-fraud knowledge. - Troy University Women's Initiative: To promote awareness of women's issues. - Vietnamese Student Association: To promote and preserve Vietnamese language, culture, and heritage. - University Activities Council: To provide campus activities.